 As spring arrives, we’re seeing more of the inside of our homes than we’d probably prefer.
 The tradition of spring cleaning is a great reminder to get our closets in order, especially since these days they are as likely to be full of clothes as playing kids.
 But beyond finally emptying out that junk drawer inexplicably filled with rubber bands—always so many rubber bands—there’s the digital detritus to consider alongside the dusty shoe rack.

-But, let’s be honest–sometimes, getting your digital life in order can feel overwhelming and time-consuming.
+But let’s be honest.
+Sometimes, getting your digital life in order can feel overwhelming and time-consuming.
 Luckily, we can help!
-We have put together this handy list of easy “Digital Spring Cleaning” tips to help you clean up your digital life in no time….no rubber gloves necessary.
+We put together this handy list of easy digital spring cleaning tips to help you clean up your digital life in no time—no rubber gloves required.

-After you’ve updated and changed your passwords, set up two-factor authentication (2FA).
-It’s a feature that adds an additional “factor” to your normal login procedure to verify your identity.
+After you’ve updated your important passwords, set up two-factor authentication (2FA).
 2FA adds an extra layer of security by verifying your identity using two of three possible identifiers: something you know (your password, PIN number, zip code, etc.) something you are (via facial recognition, your fingerprints, retina scans, etc.), or something you have (a smartcard, your smartphone, etc.).
-Interested in giving 2FA a try?
-Read our beginner’s guide to using two-factor authentication to protect your passwords!